What is happening in Mozambique?

 The violent attacks have been concentrated on the coast of Cabo Delgado, from Pemba city to the Tanzanian border.
 But, as the violence increases further, it is now beginning to spread into provinces such as Niassa.

-In December 2023 rising violence in Cabo Delgado province has caused more areas to become unsafe.
+In November and December 2024, fresh attacks have caused more areas to become unsafe.
 As a result thousands more people have had to flee their homes.
-Attacks happened in the harvest season, forcing people to abandon their farmlands and livestock.

 Where is Mozambique?